vanleefxp/peano_typ/README.md

 - Added `gcd`, `lcm` that accepts multiple inputs in `peano.ntheory`.
 - Added prime related functions `prime-pi`, `nth-prime` in `peano.ntheory`.
 - Added `from-bytes` and `to-bytes` for `peano.number.complex`
+- Fixed the problem that sign cannot be correctly handled when creating a `rational` by ratio.
+- Used `typsy.class` to represent complex and rational numbers.